Camp Ramah in Wisconsin: Divisions ()

-Tikvah programs
+Atzmayim program

 Tikvah

-The Tikvah program was established at Ramah Wisconsin in 1973, and it aims to offer the Ramah experience to teens with special needs.
-The Tikvah program is designed for campers with learning and social difficulties, including Asperger syndrome.
-The program at Ramah Wisconsin includes a special "Mo'adon", or lounge building, with a kitchen and dedicated resources for the program.
+The Tikvah program was established at Ramah Wisconsin in 1973, intended to offer the Ramah experience to teens with special needs.
+The Tikvah program was designed for campers with learning and social difficulties, including Asperger syndrome.
+It was discontinued after 2019, giving campers with disabilities inclusion in their respective eidot.
+The program at Ramah Wisconsin included a special "Mo'adon", or lounge building, with a kitchen and dedicated resources for the program.

 Atzmayim (Vocational program)

 "Atzmayim", meaning independent ones, is the name for the Tikvah vocational program.
 This is an eight-week program established shortly after 2002 focused on former Tikvah campers who are post-high school age.
 Participants work in the nearby town of Eagle River five mornings a week.
 Job locations include coffee shops, plant and garden supply stores, supermarkets and hotels.
 Participants return in the afternoon for a Judaica class and activities.
 Participants have their own lounge and kitchen, and live in dedicated staff housing.
 Participants have one day off a week, and do not work on Shabbat.